Bella Andersson

-Bella Astrid Christina Andersson (born 12 July 2006) is a Swedish professional footballer who plays as a defender for Liga F club Real Madrid.
+Bella Astrid Christina Andersson (born 12 July 2006) is a Swedish professional footballer who plays as a defender for Liga F club Real Madrid and the Sweden national team.

 Club career

 Youth career

 Andersson joined the Hammarby IF academy in 2020 from Ösmo GIF.
 In 2022, she was part of the U17 team that won the Swedish Championship gold medal.

 Hammarby IF

 Andersson made her debut for Hammarby IF in 2022.
 In 2023, she spent a year out on loan at IK Uppsala before returning to Hammarby in 2024.
 In total, she played 25 games in the Damallsvenskan.

 Real Madrid

 On 30 July 2025, Andersson joined Real Madrid on a 4-year deal until 30 June 2029.
 She made her debut starting in a 0-0 draw against Tenerife.

 International career

-Andersson has played in the U-17, U-19, and U-23 levels of the Sweden women's national football team.
+Andersson played in the U-17, U-19, and U-23 levels of the Sweden women's national football team.

+She made her debut for the senior national team on 3 March 2026 in a match against Italy, when she was given a start by coach Tony Gustavsson.